dominikjaro/dominikjaro-website-HUGO/content/post/gcp_profiler_in_k8s_workloads/index.md

 - Downloads & extracts the profiler agent from Google Cloud Storage
 - Ensures proper permissions with COPY --chown and --chmod

-    Note: This is not the entire Dockerfile—there are additional configurations as well.
+    **Note**: This is not the entire Dockerfile—there are additional configurations as well.

 ### 4️⃣ Deployment & Testing